isomerpages/moe-queenstownpri/index.md

       title: Learning Extravaganza 2024
       subtitle: Add an image and text
       id: infopic
-      description: Join us at LE 2024 to learn how you can partner with the school to bring out the best in your child!
+      description: Join us at LE 2024 to learn how we can partner to bring out the best in your child!
       button: Click here for more info
       image: /images/LE2024/QtPS_LE_Website_Header_2024.jpg
       url: /le2024/overview